akretion/pattern-import-export/attachment_synchronize_pattimpex/readme/DESCRIPTION.rst

 Imports
 =======

+attachment_synchronize:

-1. A cron calls run_task_import_pattimpex_scheduler() on all synchronization tasks
+* A cron calls run_import_scheduler() on all synchronization tasks

-2. attachment.queue of the appropriate type is generated, file is imported
+* attachment.queue of the appropriate type is generated, this means the file is imported into an attachment

-3. attachment.queue is executed -> patterned.import.export is generated
+* Another cron calls run_export_scheduler() **(which is a misnomer)** -> patterned.import.export is generated

-4. A job is generated that actually imports the synced file into Odoo, using the appropriate patterned export
+pattern_import_export:

+* patterned.import.export imports the file

 Exports
 =======

+pattern_import_export:

-1. A cron triggers service_trigger_exports() for a specific task
+* A cron triggers service_trigger_exports() for a specific task

-2. pattern.import.export is created, exporting records using domain specified in task -> xlsx
+* pattern.import.export is created, exporting records using domain specified in task -> xlsx

+attachment_synchronize:

-3. Another cron triggers run() on the same task (i.e the export of the xlsx to the storage space)
+* A cron triggers run_export_scheduler on the same task (i.e the export of the xlsx to the storage space)